elaq/krakow-sightseeing/warsaw.md

 * [Czerwony Wieprz](http://www.czerwonywieprz.pl/en) (Red Hog) - I haven't been there for a long time, but it used to be a very good restaurant arranged in a "communist" style and serving traditional Polish food

-* [Va Piano](http://pl.vapiano.com/en/welcome/) - Italian food.
+* [Vapiano](http://pl.vapiano.com/en/welcome/) - Italian food.
 I tried it in London first, very good for a quick and tasty dinner

 * [Spacca Napoli](http://spaccanapoli.pl/en/) - I've heard they have the best pizza in Warsaw